Outdoor cooking: Methods

 The most traditional method for outdoor cooking (and indeed the oldest form of cooking known to humanity) is using a campfire.
-Campfires can be used for cooking food by several techniques.
+Campfires can be used for cooking food by several techniques, the food maybe suspended in the flames or in direct contact with the fuel.
 The techniques for cooking on a campfire are no different from those used for everyday cooking before the invention of stoves or when stoves were still not available.
 Individuals who are backpacking in an area that allows the gathering of firewood may decide to cook on a campfire to avoid the need to carry extra equipment; however, most campfire cooking is done outside of wilderness areas.
 Cooking food using a campfire can be tricky for those not accustomed to it; also, due to the risk of fire damage, campfires are illegal in many areas, so many campers prefer to use a portable stove instead.